jphmrst/PLC/src/plc/vfp/Quantifiers.lagda.md

 ## Universals

 We formalise universal quantification using the dependent function type, which has appeared throughout this book.
-For instance, in Chapter Induction we showed addition is associative:
+For instance, in the [Induction]({{ site.baseurl }}/Induction/) section we showed that addition is associative:

     +-assoc : ∀ (m n p : ℕ) → (m + n) + p ≡ m + (n + p)